Arphasirisub/pet-sitter/README.md

 # Description

 Pet Sitter is a created a dynamic website catering to busy pet owners, offering pet care resources and services.
-This README file provides an overview of the project, its features, and how to get started with it.
+This README file provides an overview of the project and how to get started with it.

 ## Installation